MikePacey/Lancaster-HEC/docs/gpu.rst

 suite, which summarises how much GPU resource is used by each job on a per-GPU level.
-The logging is intended to highlight cases where jobs make very little - or no - use of GPU resource, which indicates that they would be better run as CPU-only jobs.
+The logging is intended to highlight cases where jobs make very little - or no - use of GPU resource, which indicates that they would be better run as CPU-only jobs on the serial or parallel queues.
 The usage data is appended to the end of each jobs's *stdout* file.
 An example for the **nbody** example job above would be: